-Unit-Based and Share-Based Compensation
+Share-Based Compensation

-Prior to the TRC/TRP Merger, we awarded unit-based compensation to employees of Targa and to directors and non-management directors of our General Partner in the form of restricted common units and performance units.
-We withheld units to satisfy employees' tax withholding obligations on vested awards.
-The withheld shares were recorded as treasury units at cost.
-In connection with the TRC/TRP Merger, the unit-based compensation was converted to comparable share-based TRC awards and share-based compensation is now awarded in the form of TRC restricted stock, TRC restricted stock units, and TRC stock options.
-Compensation expense on awards that qualify as equity arrangements are measured by the fair value of the award as determined at the date of grant.
-Compensation expense on awards that qualify as liability arrangements is initially measured by the fair value of the award at the date of grant, and re-measured subsequently at each reporting date through the settlement period.
-Compensation expense is allocated to us from TRC and recognized in general and administrative expense over the requisite service period of each award.
+We award share-based compensation to employees, directors and non-management directors in the form of restricted stock, restricted stock units, stock options and performance units.
+Compensation expense on restricted common units and performance unit awards that qualify as equity arrangements are measured by the fair value of the award as determined at the date of grant.
+Compensation expense on performance unit awards that qualify as liability arrangements is initially measured by the fair value of the award at the date of grant, and re-measured subsequently at each reporting date through the settlement period.
+Compensation expense is recognized in general and administrative expense over the requisite service period of each award.
+We may withhold shares to satisfy employees' tax withholding obligations on vested awards.
+The withheld shares are recorded by us in treasury stock at cost.